spinalcord/Hierarchy-Tree-View/README.md

 # Hierarchy-Tree-View
 WPF doesn't have a native solution to display a filesystem.
 Here is a lightweight solution to use a filesystem inside your application.
+This TreeView doesn't load the entire filesystem, instead it will place a token inside a folder node.
+If you expand the folder, which contains the token, more files and folders will be loaded, this method allows to use heavy filesystem without attacking the performance.

 # Basic Commands